veleialei/686_Project1_CNNVIS/README.md

 Implement the TSNE scatter with interactive function and neural network visualization without interactive function.

+The files network.js and network.html are for CNN visualization.

+The files tsne.js and tsne.html are for TSNE visualization.

+The utility and library is in src folder.

 ## Run on your
 **Note**: Running this requires [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which includes [npm](https://npmjs.org)) on your system.